Adrian6759/reading-notes/README.md

-## reading-notes
+# Reading Notes

 **My reading journal for 301, previously for 102 and 201**

 Hello, my name is *Adrian Hernandez* and I am a student at Code Fellows who is enrolled in the Code 201 course.
 I am an Army Veteran and Licensed Nurse who is in the process of making a change in careers.
+This website contains my reading notes Code 102, 201, and soon to include 301.